-It’s easy to get it wrong
+Type is easy to get it wrong

-How do I take the test?
+How do I take the MBTI® correctly?

 Secondly, there are a lot of very inaccurate tests available online for free which are not at all in line with the MBTI® theory.
-Unfortunately, the official MBTI® Instrument is something you have to pay for, but with the right information anyone can determine their type without having to spend the money.
-I used to take the free tests and think that they were fine, but after really obsessing about researching the personality test I’ve realized those tests are often false and you really need to understand the functions that Jung originally described to get the right result.
-The best way to understand your type is to study the 8 cognitive functions, which I’ll get more into in another post.
+The official MBTI® Instrument is something you have to pay for, but with the right information, anyone can determine their type without having to spend the money.
+I used to take the free tests and think that they were fine, but after really obsessing about researching the personality test I’ve realized those tests are often false and you really need to understand the cognitive functions that Jung originally described to get the right result.
+The best way to understand your type is to study the 8 cognitive functions or speak to a certified MBTI® practitioner.

 Still not sure about it?

-Subscribe to Typology Tuesday!
+Subscribe to Our Newsletter

-Want to discover more about your personality?
-Get the inside scoop on all things typological, along with special subscriber freebies, and discounts on new eBooks and courses!
-Join Typology Tuesday today!
+Want to discover more about personality type?
+Get the inside scoop with Susan Storm on all things typological, along with special subscriber freebies, and discounts on new eBooks and courses!
+Join our newsletter today!

 - New ENFP Infographic! - October 23, 2015